Yllaw0/Entra-ID-Lab/README.md

 > command isn't found, run `Find-MgGraphCommand -Command <partial-name>` to
 > locate the current name for your installed version.

-## Evidence
+## Environment Setup

-Screenshots from an actual run against a live Entra ID P2 tenant, in order:
+Screenshots from an actual run against a live Entra tenant, in order:

 **1. Tenant domain confirmed**
 ![Tenant domain](screenshots/01-tenant-domain-confirmed.png)